Ayman-333/EM3-Data-Visualization-Study-App/README.md

 This work was made possible by National Priorities Research Program (NPRP) grant No. 10-0130-170288 from the Qatar National Research Fund (a member of Qatar Foundation).
 The statements made herein are solely the responsibility of the authors.

-You can view screenshots of the app in the Screenshots folder.
+You can view screenshots of the app in Screenshots.zip.